nelsonJanusson/portfolio_description/README.md

 ## Frontend Architecture

-### Setup script explanation
+## Setup guide
-Follow these steps in order to set up the k8s cluster
+Follow these steps in order to set up the application.
+This guide was developed for linux based systems and might not work for other operating systems.

 ##### 1. Install helm
 ```console